seek-oss/vocab/README.md

 ### Generating a pseudo-localized language using Vocab

-Vocab can generate a pseudo-localized language via the [`generatedLanguages` config][generated languages config], either via the webpack plugin or your `vocab.config.js` file.
+Vocab can generate a pseudo-localized language via the [`generatedLanguages` config][generated languages config], either via the webpack plugin or your `vocab.config.js` or `vocab.config.cjs` file.
 `@vocab/pseudo-localize` exports a `generator` that can be used directly in your config.

 **vocab.config.js**